 1.2 Going concern

-At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.
+These financial statements are prepared on the going concern basis.
+The directors have a reasonable expectation that the company will continue in operational existence for the foreseeable future, on the basis of ongoing support from long standing lenders.